 Exercise, and aerobic exercise in particular, gets your blood pumping and releases endorphins.
 This boosts both your energy levels and your mood, which is the perfect way to start your day.

-Feel free to substitute aerobic exercise for yoga - anything that gets you moving is better than sitting around!
+Feel free to substitute aerobic exercise for yoga or pilates too, or even just a nice walk outside in the fresh air - anything that gets you moving is better than sitting around!

 I don’t know about you, but showering in the morning makes a huge difference to me.
 If I don’t shower, I just feel a little less awake and more groggy.